-In support of Christ's mandate to care for and protect His little ones, Compassion International is committed to safeguarding children in our programs from all forms of abuse and exploitation.
+In support of Christ's mandate to care for and protect His little ones, we are committed to safeguarding children in our programs from all forms of abuse and exploitation.

-Providing a positive and safe environment where children can learn and play.
+- Providing a positive and safe environment where children can learn and play.

-Preventing and/or reducing the risks of the incidence of abuse through enforcing child-protection policies, strategies and procedures.
+- Preventing and/or reducing the risks of the incidence of abuse through enforcing child-protection policies, strategies and procedures.

 Our heavenly Father declares the value and dignity of human life.
 Adults and children are made in the image of God (Genesis 1:27, Psalm 139).
 God's Word must have the final authority in regulating compassionate treatment of every human being, including children.

 Sponsor and Child Interaction

-Sponsor letters are monitored to ensure the letters children receive are consistent with the values of Compassion's ministry.
+Sponsor letters are monitored to ensure the letters children receive are consistent with the values of our ministry.
 We minister to children in the context of local churches that share a common evangelical statement of faith.
 Any communications, photos or materials inconsistent with these shared beliefs and Christian values will not be forwarded to children.

-Compassion believes it is critical to protect children not only from abuse but also from exposure that could make them more susceptible to abuse.
+We believe it is critical to protect children not only from abuse but also from exposure that could make them more susceptible to abuse.
 Many children living in poverty experience health and family issues that are personal and sensitive.
 We are committed to protecting each family's privacy and preserving the child's dignity.
 Likewise, we expect our sponsors to handle child information and child photos in a respectful, sensitive manner.